bipplane/devIR/README.md

 ### Compared to RAG Pipelines

 RAG is retrieval-focused.
 This is action-focused.
-The agent doesn't just find information; it synthesises a solution, proposes code changes, and optionally executes them with human oversight.
+The agent doesn't just find information, it also synthesises a solution, proposes code changes, and optionally executes them with human oversight.

 ## Licence